Fatima Shaik: Narrative histories of Creole New Orleans

 The Louisiana Endowment for the Humanities and Kittredge Fund have supported her work to read and annotate 100 years of bi-weekly journals written by the members of the Société d’Economie et d’Assistance Mutuelle.

 Fiction

 Short story collections

 For her work in trade fiction, Shaik has been praised as a writer in “the ranks of black women writers preserving the voice of the Afro-American experience.”

-The Mayor of New Orleans: Just Talking Jazz was “the first publication in book form by this native of New Orleans whose keen ear for dialogue and languid style help capture the special ambiance of Southern Louisiana.”

 What Went Missing and What Got Found is a lyrical short story collection with undertones of the blues.

 Shaik's stories have appeared in the anthologies: African-American Literature; Streetlights: Illuminating Tales of the Urban Black Experience; Breaking Ice: Contemporary African-American Fiction; and in journals: Killens Review of Arts and Letters; Callaloo; and the Southern Review.

 Children’s and young adult literature

 Shaik's books for children include Melitte, a historical novel, which was nominated as one of the Best Books for Young Adults by YALSA (1998) and praised by The Horn Book, School Library Journal, and Kirkus.
 The Jazz of Our Street was “a compact cultural history” according to Kirkus.
 On Mardi Gras Day was one of the Best Holiday Books of 1999, according to the Bank Street College of Education.

 Shaik is the co-chair of the Children's and Young Adult Book Committee for PEN American Center, and has participated in the PEN World Voices Festival of International Literature.